 Safari: Ukhozi Lodge-Kariega Game Preserve

 Getting There: Flights to Cape Town

 There are many airlines that will get you to Cape Town.
-I’m using Seattle as an

-	example here since most participants will come from there.
+I’m using Seattle as a departure city here since most participants will come from there.

-	It’s not a short trip.
-Depending on the carrier and connection time, you’ll

-	spend between 22 and 35 hours in transit.
-You may want to consider stopping over

-	at the connection point either direction or possibly both ways.
-All of these

-	airlines allow for a layover at their hub without additional costs.
-Staying over

-	to stretch your legs, sleep a solid 8 hours, or see some new sights will provide

-	for a South Africa arrival in better shape mentally and physically.
+Given the duration of travel, you may want to consider a stopover en-route to split the flight time.
+All of these airlines allow for a layover at their hub without additional costs.
+Staying over to stretch your legs, sleep a solid 8 hours, or see some new sights will provide for a South Africa arrival in better shape mentally and physically.

-	Qatar Airways and British Air have the best fares at this moment at under $1500
+Qatar Airways and British Air have the best fares at this moment at under $1700 round trip, though you can expect all of these carriers to be competitively priced.

-	round trip.
 I generally suggest you set up a fare alert online with Kayak.com.

-	You’ll receive email advice from the site with suggestions on fare trends and

-	the best time to buy or wait.
-I will likely book with either Emirates or Qatar

-	with plans to spend a couple nights on the Arabian Peninsula on the way to Cape

-	Town.
-I would be happy to make arrangements for anyone wishing to explore this

-	option with me.
+You’ll receive email advice from the site with suggestions on fare trends and the best time to buy or wait.
+I will likely book with either Emirates or Qatar with plans to spend a couple nights on the Arabian Peninsula on the way to Cape Town.
+I would be happy to make arrangements for anyone wishing to explore this option with me.

-	Expect ideal conditions with highs around 80, lows in the mid-60s, with low

-	precipitation and cloud cover.
+Expect ideal conditions with highs around 80, lows in the mid-60s, with low precipitation and cloud cover.
 It’s hard to imagine a better time to visit.

 You’ll need a passport with at least 30 days validity from your departure from the country.
 Considering that many of the countries you’ll connect through will require 3-6 months of validity, make sure your documents are up to date.
 No visa is required at this time.